JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/testing_exceptions/index.md

 Perhaps we decide that raising an exception isn't a good pattern.
 Instead, we want to detect if `self.guardians` is empty, and if so, return `None`.

-To start, let's...write a test.x
+To start, let's...write a test.
 Or in this case, change that last test:

 `embed:tutorials/visual_pytest/testing_exceptions/test_player.py`